Vyral/base-template/_posts/2023-04-28-the-most-important-skill-for-selling-real-estate-connecting-with-clients.md

 One of the greatest ironies of being new in real estate is that you are armed with information, yet you may not know where to start.
 You know how to calculate a mortgage payment, **but when it comes to connecting with people and properly qualifying them, you may be at a loss.**

-The most important things to know to be able to sell real estate is how to connect with people, how to talk with clients, and how to lead them through thoughtful questions about real estate.
+The most important thingss to know to be able to sell real estate is how to connect with people, how to talk with clients, and how to lead them through thoughtful questions about real estate.
 These are the skills that truly matter, and they are the first things that we train you on when you're part of my team.

 Because let's face it, **who cares about filling out a real estate contract if you have no clients?** It all starts with knowing how to talk to clients and building those relationships.